Colorado monitoring 2 people after monkeypox exposure on flight

 Monkeypox is a rare disease caused by infection with the monkeypox virus, and it’s only been documented six times outside of Africa, according to the U.S. Centers for Disease Control and Prevention.

-In humans, the symptoms of monkeypox are similar to those of smallpox, but milder.
-The main difference between symptoms of smallpox and monkeypox is that monkeypox causes lymph nodes to swell (lymphadenopathy) while smallpox does not.
-The incubation period (time from infection to symptoms) for monkeypox is usually 7−14 days but can range from 5−21 days, the CDC says.

-The CDC says the illness begins with fever, headache, muscle aches, backache, swollen lymph nodes, chills and exhaustion.

-Within one to three days (sometimes longer) after the appearance of fever, the patient develops a rash, often beginning on the face then spreading to other parts of the body.
-The illness typically lasts for 2−4 weeks, according to the CDC.
+- Within 1 to 3 days (sometimes longer) after the appearance of fever, the patient develops a rash, often beginning on the face then spreading to other parts of the body.

+If you have any questions about how to keep from being infected with the monkeypox virus, visit CDC Prevention.